TenzinLove/Portfolio/week11_requirements.md

-The implementation of the code was punctuated by challenges, notably the delicate decision-making regarding the use of the async keyword and the determination of the access level, transitioning from internal to public.
+The implementation of the code was punctuated by challenges, notably the delicate decision-making regarding the use of the `async` and the determination of the access level, transitioning from `internal` to `public`.
 The choice of whether or not to incorporate the async keyword raised questions.

 <br>